 Quick Tip: If you want to speed up the boiling process, use warm boiled water instead of using cold tap water.

-Preheat the oven to 400°F / 200°C and move them into the oven for about 35 minutes.
+Preheat the oven to 400°F / 200°C and bake for about 35 minutes.
+Since they’re small, keep an eye on them after 25 minutes to avoid burning.

 If you did a bigger portion of these roasted potatoes, you can store them in the fridge for up to 2-3 days.